8ude/UG212_AudioForGames_Fall19/README.md

 Your final project for this class is going to be to make an **audio only game** - as in, a game that has no visual feedback.

-If you need some inspiration, [here is a website dedicted to audio-only games](https://audiogames.net/list-games/)
+[Here's a list of ideas that we generated in class](https://github.com/8ude/UG212_AudioForGames_Fall19/blob/master/AudioOnlyGameIdeas).
+If you need some more inspiration, [here is a website dedicted to audio-only games](https://audiogames.net/list-games/)

 A few favorites of mine: